How to Get Your Prescription Medications When You Have No Income

 Needy Meds can help you find assistance for disease-specific programs.
 If you qualify for their programs, you can receive help for additional expenses like utility bills.
 You would qualify for a program like this if your health issues require utilities like electricity to run healthcare equipment or phone service to call 911.
 They also provide information on state sponsored programs under their “Government Programs” link on their homepage.

 You can also access help through your local programs.
-Mental Health America will put you in contact with local and state services in your area.
-And your state Medicaid office can provide assistance for both medications and healthcare services.
+Medicaid office can provide assistance for both medications and healthcare services.

 The Medicare Part D Plan is a government assisted program that offers prescription drug coverage.
 It covers both brand-name and generic prescriptions and everyone who receives Medicare is eligible.
 There are no other qualifications.
 It works on its own, as just a prescription plan, or as a supplement to more comprehensive coverage like an HMO or PPO.